This week our guest Nick Hurd pitches a long-awaited sequel to the critically acclaimed 2004 Jackman/Beckinsale joint, Van Helsing.

 We’re all looking forward to the Lego Batman Movie, right?
 This week we get ourselves ready by pitching our own toy-based films.

 Deeby rolls the dice with ‘Snakes and Ladders’, Wumi gets personal with ‘Beanie Babies’ and Tam is down with modern kids in ‘Hatchimals’.

 Everyone loves a good foreign film every once in a while, right?
 This week, our guest Jan Lukas from German podcast ‘Kompendium des Unbehagens’ introduces us to the Japanese film “Air Doll” and his idea for a spinoff prequel.

-We’re up all night for a BRAND NEW EPISODE!
-Here’s what I’ve got for you this week:
+We’re up all night for a BRAND NEW EPISODE! (direct link) Here’s what I’ve got for you this week: